SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 "{\"Org Name:\":\"8fe7efd4trial\",\"API Endpoint:\":\"https://api.cf.eu10.hana.ondemand.com\",\"Org ID:\":\"d7706871-d9db-450d-9b99-dfbe23358dc4\"}"
 ```

-What is going on here?
-This looks like JSON, with extra noise.
-It's JSON encoded as a string.
-That's what's going on.
+This is one of those JSON structures encoded as a text string.
 Luckily, `jq` has a way of converting to and from string-encoded JSON texts (see the [Further reading](#further-reading) section).

-👉 Rerun the command again adding the `fromjson` builtin as follows:
+👉 Rerun the command again, this time adding the `fromjson` builtin as follows:

 ```bash
 btp --format json list accounts/environment-instance --subaccount "$guid" \